What Home Improvements Increase Property Taxes?

 *Remember that property taxes vary by location and the decisions of your local assessor’s office.

 Have an antique home?
-If your home is on the historical register and you are preserving its historical characteristics, you may be exempt from property tax hikes.
+If your home is on the historical registry and you are preserving its historical characteristics, you may be exempt from property tax hikes.

 You may be scratching your head, wondering how to improve your home without worrying about property taxes.
 Here are some updates that are unlikely to affect taxes: